suent/Carpenter.AzurePipelines/docs/semver.md

 ### Prerelease

-Prerelease builds can be initiated manually by selecting Prerelease as the buildType.
+Prerelease builds can be initiated manually by selecting Prerelease as the buildPurpose.

 A prereleaseLabel is also required.